 The VacMaster VP215 Chamber Vacuum Sealer is an excellent choice for both home processing and light commercial applications.
 It’s user friendly and easy to operate, and it’s sturdy enough to handle batch processing without overheating.
 It works very well for solids, liquids, sous vide packaging, and a wide variety of other home projects and storage solutions.
 The rotary oil pump does require occasional maintenance, but it allows you to operate the machine for prolonged periods without stopping, and it may also increase the longevity of the unit.

 Not sure if this model is your first choice?
-See our Vacuum Sealer Comparison Charts for a side-by-side comparison of top selling brands and models.
+See our Vacuum Sealer Comparison Charts for a side-by-side comparison of top selling models.